rimutaka/spotify-playlist-builder/README.md

 ![extension menu](media/screen-chrome-ext-menu.png)

-It will only work on a page with a Spotify playlist
+It works only on a page with a Spotify playlist

 ![spotify homepage](media/screen-spotify-homepage.png)